Converting your IRA to Gold

 The selections you make at this point can dramatically affect the value of your Gold IRA in both the immediate future and over the lifespan of the IRA.
 If you look at negative customer reviews regarding Gold IRAs you will find that, in most cases, the investor made a less-than-optimal choice when they selected their Precious metals products.

-When you are selecting the metals to hold in your Gold IRA you have two decisions to make:
+There are several factors to consider when selecting the metals to hold in your Gold IRA:

 Commercial demand for Silver is growing because Green energy (solar panels and wind turbines), electric vehicles, and 5G technology are all highly dependent on the reflective and conductive properties of Silver.